ms-iot/content/HelloBlinky.md

 {% endhighlight %}

   <h3>Wire your Galileo with an LED</h3>
-  <p>LEDs are a diode which will emit light when powered.
+  <p>LEDs are diodes which will emit light when powered.
 They are polarized - meaning they work only when plugged in correctly.
 Typically, the longer leg is the positive lead, so plug it into pin 13 and the shorter leg into ground.</p>
   <img src="images\HelloBlinky.png"/>
   <p>NOTE: In this sample, we are not protecting the LED with a resistor.
 It will dim over time.
 Also, the color of the LED can vary, without creating problems.</p>